masterzdran/masterzdran.github.io/_posts/2020-01-15-Visual_Studio_Dev_Essencials.md

   ]
 ---

-I have been a software engineer for quite some time, and i remember the time when it was more chanllenging to deploy your application, have a sql database to work on, host your developed code privatly and publicly.
+I have been a software engineer for quite some time, and i remember the time when it was more challenging to deploy your application, have a sql database to work on, host your developed code privately and publicly.
 For example, I remember the time that I worked with java and to deploy my app for free, it was like a scene of the Indiana Jones movies.
-Fortunally, the world has changed and it become more easy to have almost every service on the same hub.
+Fortunelly, the world has changed and it become more easy to have almost every service on the same hub.

-Few years ago I tried it out Microsoft program [Visual Studio Dev Essencials](https://visualstudio.microsoft.com/dev-essentials/).
+Few years ago I tried it out Microsoft program [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/).
 Yes, I said years.
 The program isn't new and it has grown through the time.

-# What is the "Visual Studio Dev Essencials"?
+# What is the "Visual Studio Dev Essentials"?

-In an nutshell ... it is a catalog of free (or trial free) tools, cloud services and training.
+In an nutshell ... it is a catalogue of free (or trial free) tools, cloud services and training.
 You need to have an Microsoft account, which is free also, to register the program.

 Once inside you reach you developer hub.